Gerard Jones (football coach)

-Gerard Jones (born 24 June 1989) is an English professional football coach, having recently worked as Head of Coaching at Bristol Rovers F.C. and as an Elite Coach Educator with the Royal Moroccan Football Federation.
+Gerard Jones (born 24 June 1989) is an English professional football coach, having previously worked as an Elite Coach Educator with the Royal Moroccan Football Federation and as a former Head of Coaching at Bristol Rovers F.C.
 Jones is a former youth team player at Halifax Town A.F.C., and award-winning entrepreneur having set up a football coaching business in early 2009, which he later grew into becoming recognized among the Top 100 Best Business Start-ups in the UK in 2010 by Startups.co.uk.